 Serving as a Fellow

 Fellows are typically placed within the local government/public agency office that they will be serving with, but they may also be placed within a non-profit or in another local office depending on space availability.
-Due to COVID, several Fellows will likely complete most of their service remotely, although more and more jurisdictions are opening up again.
+As of the 2023-24 service year, Fellows must be located within commuting distance of their placement site.

 You can review the on-site/remote preferences/plans of projects you’re interested in within the project description.

-Most Fellows serve within an office during traditional work hours (typically 8 am – 5 pm on weekdays) as well as occasional after hours and weekends when necessary; however this will depend on your project partner.
-Most Fellows will serve between 38 – 42 hours per week for the 11 months.
+Most Fellows serve within an office during traditional work hours (typically 8 am – 5 pm on weekdays) as well as occasional after-hours and weekends when necessary; however, this will depend on your project partner.
+Most Fellows will serve between 38 – 42 hours per week for 11 months (depending on their term of service).

 CivicSpark does not typically offer part-time positions (less than 40 hours per week/fewer than 11 months), but some part-time positions may arise if there are specific circumstances on the program end that would cause this to happen.
 If it does, we would reach out to candidates already in our pool of potential interviewees.